 Area 3: Arrangement, Description, and Cataloging

-Courses in this area explore contemporary descriptive practices for special collections and archives with a focus on user discovery.
+Courses in this area explore contemporary descriptive practices for special collections and archives.

 Select from the approved courses below: